Caifanes: Early years

 Nevertheless, the movement of Rock en Español or rock en tu idioma (Rock in your language) was too strong to ignore by record executives.
 The flood of groups from Spain and Argentina forced Mexican labels to take a second look at up-and-coming Mexican bands.
 Caifanes received a big break when Ariola records invited them to open for the Argentinean rocker Miguel Mateos' Mexico City show.
-The show brought Cafaines to the attention of Miguel Mateos' producer, Oscar Lopez.
+The show brought Cafaines to the attention of Miguel Mateos' producer and back then Mateos band bass player, Oscar Lopez aka "cachorro".
 He fell in love with the band and took them to the studio to record a demo.
 Lopez was instrumental in their signing to RCA-Ariola and went on to produce their first two albums.

-Caifanes' first album, Caifanes (also known as Mátenme Porque Me Muero, Volumen I) was released in August 1988 by RCA-Ariola.
+Caifanes' first album, Caifanes was released in August 1988 by RCA-Ariola.
 It was preceded by an EP of three songs, in order to test the market.
 The immediate sale of 300,000 copies of the EP cemented the band's appeal.
 The first single, "Mátenme Porque Me Muero" ("Kill Me Because I'm Dying"), became a minor hit in Mexico City.
 The first three singles received radio play.

 In December 1988, Caifanes released a cover of the Cuban folk singer Guillermo Rodriguez Fiffe's classic cumbia (tropical dance song), "La Negra Tomasa" (The Black Woman Tomasa) as a Maxi single.
 It was a massive hit in Mexico and introduced Caifanes to a wider audience nationally and abroad.

 National success

 By 1989, Caifanes had emerged as one of the hottest rock acts from central Mexico.
-In June, Caifanes played two sold-out shows at the National Auditorium, a 10,000 person venue – a first for a Mexican rock band.
+In June, Caifanes played two sold-out shows at the National Auditorium, a 10,000 person venue—a first for a Mexican rock band.